| Despite your best efforts to bring

 You may qualify for loan modification if you are experiencing

+a permanent or severe financial hardship.
 Normally your obligation-to-income ratio should not exceed

 36-38%.
 Divide your total debt by the remaining term of the loan